-Sarah deGrandis, BFA in New Media from ME College of Art, is a formally trained artist and longtime crafter who knows a little bit about a lot.
+Sarah deGrandis, BFA in New Media from ME College of Art, is a formally trained artist and longtime crafter who knows a little bit about many things.
 She is passionate about learning different crafts and using modern, fun takes on traditional techniques.

 with Faith Garnett

 Faith Garnett began teaching card making in 2009.
-She sells her work at craft fairs and through private sales.
+She sells her work at craft fairs, through private sales and online.

 with Rita A Braceland